Abortion ruling prompts variety of reactions from states

 Political control: The Minnesota Legislature is divided; Anti-abortion Republicans control the Senate and Democrats have the House, but the majorities are slim in both chambers, so control will be up for grabs in the November elections.
 Most legislative Democrats support abortion rights.
 Democratic Gov. Tim Walz has said “no abortion ban will ever become law” while he’s governor.
 But he faces a challenge this year from Republican Scott Jensen, who opposes abortion rights.

 Background: Abortion is legal in Minnesota up to the point of fetal viability, around the 24th week of pregnancy.
-The state has some restrictions, including a 24-hour waiting period with state-mandated counseling, both parents generally must be notified prior to a minor getting an abortion, and only physicians can perform abortions.
+A judge on Monday, July, 11, lifted most of the state’s other existing restrictions, including a 24-hour waiting period with state-mandated counseling, plus requirements that both parents generally must be notified prior to a minor getting an abortion, that only physicians can perform abortions, and that abortions after the first trimester must be performed in hospitals.

 Effect of Supreme Court ruling: Nothing changed immediately in Minnesota because the state Supreme Court ruled in 1995 that the state constitution protects abortion rights.
 If Republicans take control of both chambers, they could put a constitutional amendment on the ballot as soon as 2024 to reverse that ruling, but it’s not clear yet if they would take that path.
 Minnesota governors can’t block constitutional amendments with vetoes.
 But amendments are hard to enact because they require the backing of most of the citizens voting in that election, not just those voting on the amendment.
 Leaving the ballot blank counts as a “no.”